liferay/liferay-docs/develop/tutorials/articles/111-customizing/05-overriding-language-keys/02-overriding-a-modules-language-keys.markdown

     Web-ContextPath = /blogs-web
     g!

 Note the `Bundle-SymbolicName`, `Bundle-Version`, and `Web-ContextPath`.
 The `Web-ContextPath` value, following the `/`, is the servlet context name.

-**Important**: Record the servlet context name, bundle symbolic name and version, as you'll use it to create the resource bundle loader later in the process.
+**Important**: Record the servlet context name, bundle symbolic name and version, as you'll use them to create the resource bundle loader later in the process.

 For example, here are those values for Liferay Blogs Web module: